mikebyang/Form-Checker/README.md

 # Mask R-CNN for Checking Form
 ## Introduction

 [Mask-RCNN](https://github.com/matterport/Mask_RCNN) provides a method of object instance segmentation.
 The approach detects an object and provides a segmentation mask which covers the object.
+Uses the [code](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon) provided by the "Splash of Color" guide listed in resources below as a template.

 ## Description